0chain/0chain/code/go/0chain.net/conductor/README.md

 # Conductor

-Conductor is an RPC server used for integrations tests.
+Conductor is a program used for orchestrate a 0chain network and running integrations tests agains it.
 It can control nodes to make them behave badly in the network as required.
-As an RPC server, it also receives events from the nodes to reliably manage the test progressions.

-The conductor is automated as much as it can be.
+A RPC server is exposed, so the communication between the conductor and the network nodes is possible.
+Through this channel of the communication the conductor receives information about the nodes state and events that happen in the blockchain in order to proceed in the tests.
+The client queries the conductor to know if it should behave in a malicious way.

+Currently, the conductor tests cover miners, sharders, blobbers and authorizers.
+They also allow to test client tools like `zboxcli` and `zwalletcli`.

 ## How it works

+The conductor tests are present in `yaml` configuration files located in `docker.local/config`.
+The conductor server searches in this location for a file with the name used as argument in the start conductor command.

 The conductor requires the nodes to be built on a certain way in order to control them during the tests.
-Particularly, when miners and sharders are built, it uses a tag `integration_tests`.
+Particularly, when miners, sharders, blobbers and authorizers are built, it uses a tag `integration_tests`.
 The `go build` will use the go files ending with `_integration_tests.go` instead of `_main.go` files.
 The `_integration_tests.go` copy communicates with the conductor through RPC.

 During run time, the conductor loads a yaml file for its config and uses a test suite which defines the tests.

+The test runs successfully if the conductor is able to run all the steps without issues.
+A timeout is associated with most of the steps that when reached make the test fail.

 ### Conductor config